 A. Inflation-Adjusted Accounting

-• Adopting inflation-adjusted reporting improves financial transparency.
+- Adopting inflation-adjusted reporting improves accuracy and transparency.

 B. Dynamic Budgeting and Cost Control